duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Dual-Core design

-each core has it's own reigster set and it's own local chache often referred to as L1 cache
+each core has it's own reigster set and it's own local cache often referred to as L1 cache

 The level 2 or L2 cache is local to the chip and is shared by the two processing cores.